 The equity markets showed some resilience during the last week of the month after Federal Reserve Chair Janet Yellen signaled that “considerable slack” in a “tough” labor market means the central bank will continue its monetary support of the economy for some time.

-Clarksville, TN – There were relatively few surprises in the economic data reports.
-Real GDP rose at a 2.5% annual rate in the 2nd estimate for 4Q13 (vs. +3.2% in the advance estimate).
+Clarksville, TN – The economic data reports were mixed and mostly ignored by the financial markets.
+Real GDP rose at a 2.6% annual rate in the 3rd estimate for 4Q13 (vs. +2.4% in the second estimate and +3.2% in the advance estimate).

 Most of the story remained that same.
 Government subtracted a full percentage point from overall growth, but that was offset by a narrower trade deficit (which added a percentage point).

 Clarksville, TN – If you haven’t discovered the treasures at The Shoppes at Sango, it’s time.
 Located on Highway 41A just before the end of the 45-mile-an-hour speed limit (3470 Highway 41A South), The Shoppes at Sango is an antique mall with something for everyone.

 Right now The Shoppes at Sango has 67 booths.
 There’s a waiting list of more than 80 dealers who want to rent space.

 Clarksville, TN – Stephen F. Daugherty, MD, was elected last week by the Board of Directors of the American College of Phlebology as a Fellow of the American College of Phlebology (FACPh).

 Dr. Daugherty has practiced vascular surgery in Clarksville, Tennessee for the past 20 years and he devoted his practice in 2008 to the full-time care of venous disorders (Phlebology).

 Montgomery County, TN – The first class of 2014 completed the Clarksville-Montgomery County Green Certification Program (CMCGCP) workshops.
 The group began in January and concluded a series of three workshops that lasted approximately three hours each in March.